 Nasdaq proposes that this change be effective 30 days after approval by the SEC.
-Nasdaq notes that it had originally solicited comment on a similar proposal in October 2018,28 which provided companies with notice that Nasdaq was considering adopting the proposed changes to the Exchange's Initial Liquidity Calculations.
-The proposed 30-day delay from approval until operation of the proposed rule will allow companies a short opportunity to complete an offering or transaction before the new rules become effective public offering where the gross proceeds to the company will be at least \$40 million.
+Nasdaq notes that it had originally solicited comment on a similar proposal in October 2018, which provided companies with notice that Nasdaq was considering adopting the proposed changes to the Exchange's Initial Liquidity Calculations.
+The proposed 30-day delay from approval until operation of the proposed rule will allow companies a short opportunity to complete an offering or transaction before the new rules become effective if they have substantially completed the Nasdaq review process or are near completion of an offering or transaction, and have relied on the existing rules.